-As of September 30, 2020, we had two full-time employees, and five contractors to oversee critical activities and perform services on our behalf.
+As of December 31, 2020, we had three full-time employees, and five contractors to oversee critical activities and perform services on our behalf.
 Due to our limited employee headcount and dependence on contractors, we have operated with our employees and contractors conducting most of their activities outside of our offices.
 In addition, historically we have limited our cash compensation expenses.
-After our initial public offering, the cash compensation of our chief executive officer and our chief financial officer will increase as described in the Section titled "Executive Compensation," and our cash compensation expense for employees and consultants will also increase.
+After our initial public offering in December 2020, the cash compensation of our chief executive officer and our chief financial officer increased as described in the Section titled "Executive Compensation," and our cash compensation expense for employees and consultants also increased.